chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 linktitle: Tesla an In-Depth Analysis
 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
-title: Tesla an In-Depth Analysis
+title: Tesla an In-Depth Analysis, Part 1
 weight: 10
 ---

-# Setting the Scene
+# One Little Tweet

 Tesla is one of the most divisive stocks since it went public in 2010.
 Presently, Tesla's stock is one of the most highly traded stocks with an average volume of 11 million trades every day.
 It is currently sitting at $190 nearly half of what it was five months ago when Elon Musk famously announced: